dhbrand/d2-ai-assistant/README.md

 # Destiny 2 Catalyst Tracker

-A tool to track your Destiny 2 catalyst collection and progress.
+A tool to track your Destiny 2 catalyst collection and progress, featuring an AI assistant for natural language queries.

 ## Repository Structure